Psionic-Sorcerer/github_tutorial/tutorial.md

 Identify one team member who will do the following:

 -  Create a repository, named <code>github_tut</code>, in which to conduct this tutorial following the steps taken in the video below.
-Please be aware that GitHub requires two-factor authentication for repository owners and so you will need to set this feature up as well.
+Please be aware that GitHub requires repository owners to have two-factor authentication and so you will need to set this feature up as well.
 The author uses Google Authenticator with good results.

 <p align="center">
   xxx embed centered youtube video xxx